 Making your idea a successful book

-Dhruti had an idea to create a simple book but how did she make it a best-selling, award-winning success without an agent and self-belief driving her on.
+Dhruti had an idea to create a simple book but how did she make it a best-selling, award-winning success without an agent and pure self-belief driving her on?
 Dhruti shares the platform with her co-creator Dominic Bailey.

-Northwestern University in Qatar, BBC Academy; Dataminr; Mansfield College (Oxford University): Simply Comms, The Economist, News: Rewired, Rotary Club Hillingdon, Rotary Club Mayfair, Rotary Club Bangkok, Rotary Club Uxbridge, Thames Valley Rotary District, Reveal EU (Greece), Prix Italia (Turin, Italy), Global Education Oregon, John Schofield Trust, Hacks/Hackers LDN, King (the company behind Candy Crush), We Hate Pink, NUJ Chapel, Middlesex University, Oxford University Careers Service; BAM Media (Georgetown University), Woman X Impact (Bologna, Italy), University of West London, University of Kent
+BBC Academy; Dataminr; Mansfield College (Oxford University): Simply Comms, The Economist, News: Rewired, Rotary Clubs globally, Reveal EU (Greece), Prix Italia (Turin, Italy), Global Education Oregon, John Schofield Trust, Hacks/Hackers LDN, King (the company behind Candy Crush Saga), We Hate Pink, NUJ chapels, BAM Media (Georgetown University, Washington DC), Woman X Impact (Bologna, Italy), Middlesex University, Oxford University Careers Service, University of West London, University of Kent, Northwestern University in Qatar, Hillingdon Library.

-Do you want podcasts too?
-I’ve spoken on Radio 4 Word of Mouth as a guest, World Service Business Daily, NPR Marketplace, Media Tribe, Desi Reads, Do Not Adjust Your Focus, Need to Read, Us People
+Podcast and radio appearances include: BBC Word of Mouth with Michael Rosen, BBC London, BBC World Service Business Daily, NPR Marketplace Morning Report, Media Tribe, Desi Books, Do Not Adjust Your Focus, Need to Read, Us People.